-10. Pursuant to Fed.
+Pursuant to Fed.
 R. Civ.
-P. 20(a)(2), each of the Defendants was properly joined because, as set forth in more detail below, Plaintiff asserts that: (a) each of the Defendants is jointly and severally liable for the infringing activities of each of the other Defendants, and (b) the infringement complained of herein by each of the Defendants was part of a series of transactions, involving the exact same piece of Plaintiff's copyrighted Work, and was accomplished by the Defendants acting in concert with each other, and (c) there are common questions of law and fact; indeed, the claims against each of the Defendants are identical and each of the Defendants used the BitTorrent protocol to infringe Plaintiff's copyrighted Work.
+P. 20(a)(2), each of the Defendants was each of the Defendants used the BitTorrent protocol to infringe Plaintiff's torrent file containing of Plaintiff's copyrighted Work, and was accomplished by the law and fact; indeed, the claims against each of the Defendants are identical and